Manya-tech/SmartView/README.md

 ## Contribution Guidelines

-We welcome contributions from the community to improve Insightify and make it even more valuable for users.
+We welcome contributions from the community to improve SmartView and make it even more valuable for users.
 To contribute:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `bug/issue-number`.